What is a Neutral Anchor?

 Questions, answered.

-How many neutral anchor pieces do I need?
+How many neutral pieces do I need in my wardrobe?